-The Company leases office space in 52 cities in 26 countries.
+The Company leases office space in 50 cities in 26 countries.
 The terms of these office-related leases provide that the Company pay base rent and a share of operating expenses and real estate taxes in excess of defined amounts.
 These leases expire at various dates through 2024.
 The Company also leases certain computer equipment and cars, the terms of which are accounted for as operating leases.
-Rent expense, which includes the base rent, operating expenses and real estate taxes, and the costs of equipment leases for the years ended December 31, 2012, 2011 and 2010 was \$28.1 million, \$32.7 million, and \$35.5 million, respectively.
+Rent expense, which includes the base rent, operating expenses and real estate taxes, and the costs of equipment leases for the years ended December 31, 2013, 2012 and 2011 was \$27.1 million, \$28.1 million, and \$32.7 million, respectively.
+The Company broadened the definition of rent expense in 2013 to also include maintenance costs.
+Under the broader definition, total expense was \$32.4 million, \$32.1 million, and \$34.4 million in the years ended December 31, 2013, 2012 and 2011, respectively.